 Back in ’95, Paul Orndorff and Vader got into a heated argument backstage that led to an all-out fight.
-Vader had been at a photo shoot earlier in the day that ran long so he called up Eric Bischoff to pass on the message that he would be running a bit late for the show that evening.
-Bischoff didn’t pass the message on and as a result, Vader was met by an irate Paul Orndorff the moment he arrived at the venue.
+According to Vader, he had been at a photo shoot earlier in the day that ran long.
+When he arrived at the venue, he was met by an irate Paul Orndorff.
 What took place next was an absolute mess…

 “They got into the darndest fight you ever saw.
 He beat him ‘til he was bleeding… it was a mess…”